Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: The Eisenstein cocycle

-We first construct an ($n-1$)-cocycle of $GL_n(\C)$ acting on a certain space of functions defined below, following the construction of Sczech for $GL_n(\Q)$, which will allow us to construct the Eisenstein cocycle on $GL_n(F)$.
+Having sketched the case $n=2$, we are now ready for the general setting.
+Throughout we will let $K$ be a fixed imaginary quadratic extension of $\Q$.
+We first construct an ($n-1$)-cocycle of $GL_n(\C)$ acting on a certain space of functions defined below, following the construction of Sczech for $GL_n(\Q)$, which will allow us to construct the Eisenstein cocycle on $GL_n(K)$.

 \begin{definition} Let $\sigma_1,\dots,\sigma_n$ be the columns of a $n\times n$ matrix $\sigma$ in $GL_n(\C)$.
 Similar to $n=2$ case, we start with the rational function \be f(\sigma)(x)=\frac{\det(\sigma_1,\dots,\sigma_n)}{\langle x,\sigma_1\rangle\dots\langle x,\sigma_n\rangle} \ee of a row vector $x$ in $\C^n$, and extend $f$ to $H\times \C^n\backslash\{0\}$